Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Character-level Manipulation Tasks

-For test sets, we consider two variations to understand how models use form, meaning, and context: one variation uses paraphrased definitions from Wikipedia (P); the other variation changes the two backward words in the \taskin{charstring} to be overlapping (O), as shown in our example \taskin{\textit{august}\textbf{hsilg}\uline{\textbf{ne}erg}}.
-Our expectation is that the O+P test scenario is the hardest in that it requires reasoning about the meaning of the full paraphrase and sophisticated character-level reasoning.
+For test sets, we consider four variations: ``OOV'' with unseen tokenization of hidden words; ``O'' with the two backward words overlapped, as shown in our example above, which stress-tests the ability to recognize words; ``P'' with ``paraphrased'' definitions from \textit{The Online Plain Text English Dictionary},\footnote{\url{https://github.com/eddydn/DictionaryDatabase}} testing the ability to understand context; ``O+P'' with both overlapped words and paraphrased definitions.
+Our expectation is that the ``O+P'' test scenario is the hardest in that it requires reasoning about the meaning of the full paraphrase and sophisticated character-level relations.

+Unlike Task~5, where meaning and context mainly lie on the target side, Task~6 has context on the source side only, but meaning on both sides, allowing us to study the effects of subwords and characters on input/output.